nephio-experimental/one-summit-22-workshop/nephio-ansible-install/README.md

 The creation of the VM is right now out of scope, but we can see what we can do going forward.
 Also we assume right now the ansible playbook is executed remote from the VM.
 We can see if people want to use a different approach going forward.

-In a local environment clone the repo in a local environment
+In a local environment clone the repository in a local environment

 ```bash
 git clone https://github.com/nephio-project/one-summit-22-workshop.git